-On December 18, 2007, AppTec, Inc. received 1 flask containing "hES cells grown with mouse embryonic fibroblast feeder cells," at room temperature and designated for use in this assay.
-The test was stored at $37\pm2$ °C in a $5\pm2$ % CO2 humidified atmosphere until test was initiated.
+On July 24, 2007, AppTec, Inc. received 1 flask of "hES cells grown with mouse embryonic fibroblast feeder cells," at room temperature and designated for use in this assay.
+The test article was stored at 37±2°C until the assay was initiated.